thomasabishop/eolas/Electronics/Physics_of_electricity/Electromagnetism.md

 In most materials, equal numbers of electrons spin in opposite directions.
 As a result, their magentic effects are cancelled out.
 However **in strongly magnetic materials an overall majority of electrons spin in one particular direction**.
 This breaks the equilibrium and produces the magnetic field.

+If you have material A where the electrons all spin in one direction and material B where the electrons all spin in a direction opposite to A, then B will be attracted to A and you can observe the effects of the magnetic force in action.

 ## Electromagnetic field

 ### What is a field